 The Rackham cognate requirement is automatically fulfilled by students enrolled in Women’s and Gender Studies joint PhD programs.

 All students are required to complete the Annual Progress Report (APR) for Women’s and Gender Studies by the due date of April 15 each year.
 All students should plan to meet with their primary advisors as part of this annual review.
 The purpose of the academic progress report is: 1) to document and reflect on progress as a teacher and scholar; 2) to create an annual opportunity for students to meet with their advisors about their efforts; and 3) to obtain written feedback from advisors.

 Responsible Conduct of Research and Scholarship Training (RCRS)

 Preliminary exams are conducted according to the requirements of each department.
-WS 891 is an advanced research project conducted under the guidance of an individual faculty member in the context of an interdisciplinary committee.
-The 891 project and its discussion at an oral exam serve as the preliminary examination in Women’s Studies.
+WGS 891 is an advanced research project conducted under the guidance of an individual faculty member in the context of an interdisciplinary committee.
+The 891 project and its discussion at an oral exam serve as the preliminary examination in Women’s and Gender Studies.

 It is recommended that all students review Rackham's Doctoral Students website for procedures on obtaining the doctoral degree.
 Rackham offers a detailed step-by-step breakdown of all the Doctoral Steps along the way.